 Drug related sharps should be taken to a pharmacy that provides a needle exchange service.
 A list of needle exchange pharmacies can be found on Public Health Dorset’s locations of service delivery page.
 Please use the drop-down menus to navigate the list, making sure you select Needle Exchange from the Service menu.

-If you cannot get your sharps to a surgery or needle exchange, please contact the Dorset Waste Partnership directly via e-mail or by calling 01305 221040 to discuss your options.
+If you cannot get your sharps to a surgery or needle exchange, please contact the Dorset Council Waste Services directly via e-mail or by calling 01305 221040 to discuss your options.

 You shouldn't put used needles or other sharps: